scipy-lectures/scientific-python-lectures/advanced/interfacing_with_f/interfacing_with_f.rst

 Fortran subroutines
 -------------------
-In Fortran, input and output arguments to subroutines can be in any order, whereas the python convention is that function arguments are input and return values are output.
+In Fortran, input and output arguments to subroutines can be in any order, whereas the Python convention is that function arguments are input and return values are output.
 We can supply the subroutine with information on input and output intent, as compiler directives for ``f2py``.
 The module functions that are generated translate the output variables to function return values
  ::